alexfernandez/alexfernandez.github.io/2017/origins-language.md

 as we will see below.
 Some researchers have even posited a
 [Proto-Human language](https://en.wikipedia.org/wiki/Proto-Human_language),
-with little success and credibility.
+with little success and even less credibility.
-Past a certain point reconstructions are no use: our interest is not in tracing common roots for all languages, but to investigate how language features evolved.
+Past a certain point reconstructions are no use: our interest is not in tracing common roots for all languages, but to investigate how broad language features evolved.

 We need some other tools to delve into the darkness of time.